Politics of Russia: Informal powers and power centers

 Other presidential support services include the Control Directorate (in charge of investigating official corruption), the Administrative Affairs Directorate, the Presidential Press Service, and the Protocol Directorate.
 The Administrative Affairs Directorate controls state dachas, sanatoriums, automobiles, office buildings, and other perquisites of high office for the executive, legislative, and judicial branches of government, a function that includes management of more than 200 state industries with about 50,000 employees.
 The Committee on Operational Questions, until June 1996 chaired by antireformist Oleg Soskovets, has been described as a "government within a government".
 Also attached to the presidency are more than two dozen consultative commissions and extrabudgetary "funds".

 The president also has extensive powers over military policy.
-As the Supreme Commander-in-Chief of the Armed Forces of the Russian Federation, the president approves defense doctrine, appoints and removes the high command of the armed forces, and confers higher military ranks and awards.
+As the Supreme Commander-in-Chief of the Armed Forces of the Russian Federation, the president approves the military doctrine, appoints and removes the high command of the armed forces, and confers higher military ranks and awards.
 The president is empowered to declare national or regional states of martial law, as well as state of emergency.
 In both cases, both houses of the parliament must be notified immediately.
 The Federation Council, the upper house, has the power to confirm or reject such a decree.

 The regime of martial law is defined by federal law "On Martial law", signed into law by president Vladimir Putin in 2002.
 The circumstances and procedures for the president to declare a state of emergency are more specifically outlined in federal law than in the constitution.
 In practice, the Constitutional Court ruled in 1995 that the president has wide leeway in responding to crises within Russia, such as lawlessness in the separatist Republic of Chechnya, and that Yeltsin's action in Chechnya did not require a formal declaration of a state of emergency.
 In 1994 Yeltsin declared a state of emergency in Ingushetia and North Ossetia, two republics beset by intermittent ethnic conflict.